PDXpert PLM Software

 - The new part type is called Labor.

-- Clear the Show BOM tab, Show Files tab and Show Sources tab checkboxes, unless you have an intended use for any of these lists.
+- Clear the Show Materials tab, Show BOM tab, Show Sources tab and Show Files tab checkboxes, unless you have an intended use for any of these lists.

 On the Attributes tab: